 Working with others.
-We will ensure every effort is made to establish effective working relationships with parents, guardians, colleagues from the three safeguarding partners (local authorities, clinical commissioning groups and the police) and other agencies.
+The School is committed to strong partnership as outlined in Working Together to Safeguard Children (2023).
+We will ensure every effort is made to establish effective working relationships with parents, guardians, colleagues from the three safeguarding partners (local authorities, integrated care boards, clinical commissioning groups and the police) and other agencies.
 In our efforts to safeguard and promote the welfare of children, the school takes account of the most recent legislation and guidance and operates within locally-agreed inter-agency procedures.